Amritanshu2/Movie_Review_Website/README.md

 Front End Pages
 For Users:

-Homepage: Features an introduction to the platform and links to movies, reviews, and user details.
+Homepage: Introduction to the platform with links to movies, reviews, and user details.
 Movie List: Displays a list of available movies with detailed information and ratings.
 Movie Reviews: Allows users to read and submit reviews for individual movies.
 Search Movies: Provides search functionality to find movies based on various criteria.